USS Lake Champlain (CG-57)

-USS Lake Champlain (CG-57) is a guided missile cruiser in the United States Navy.
+USS Lake Champlain (CG-57) is a decommissioned guided missile cruiser in the United States Navy.
 She is the third US Naval ship to be named Lake Champlain, in honor of Battle of Lake Champlain, which took place during the War of 1812.

 Lake Champlain was laid down 3 March 1986, at Ingalls Shipbuilding in Pascagoula, Mississippi, launched 3 April 1987, and commissioned 12 August 1988, at Intrepid Pier at the Intrepid Sea-Air-Space Museum in New York City.
 She then steamed to her homeport of San Diego, via Cape Horn, South America, losing part of her hurricane bulwark in heavy seas.

 Ship history

 Deployments

 She has been to the Persian Gulf on multiple occasions, first as a part of Operation Desert Shield, then later following Desert Storm.

 On 25 January 1990 in the northern Philippine Sea, Lake Champlain rescued 14 sailors from MV Huazhu and transported the survivors to Subic Bay.
 She aided in the evacuation of the Philippines during the 1991 Mount Pinatubo eruption while transiting to the Persian Gulf.

 Lake Champlain was assigned to Carrier Group One.
 The ship completed 17 major deployments.